 This adds the named headers to the existing headers in old-headers.
 The host header is a pair of hostname/port.
 The accept header is a list of allowed mime-type symbols.

 As can be seen here, optional parameters or "attributes" can be added to a header value by wrapping the value in a vector of length 2.
-The first entry in the vector is the header value, the second is an alist of attribute name/value pairs.
+The first entry in the vector is the header value, the second is an alist of attribute name/value pairs, or the symbol raw, in which case the header value will be kept as-is when writing the response.

 This converts a header object back to a list.
 See headers for details.